box/box-developer-changelog/2020-07-15-changes-to-metadata-query-api-syntax.md

 }
 ```

-This legacy syntax **will remain available for any existing Metadata Query API
+This legacy syntax **will still be available for any existing Metadata Query API
 users only**.
 The legacy syntax will be turned off When all existing customers
 have been migrated over to the new syntax.